TrainWeb.org Facebook Page

 Map: Ho 6 C 7 Topographic Maps

 If you took the detour, you learned B&O's original alignment bent to follow a Patapsco River kink.
-Before the railroad's first 10 years had elapsed, to straighten the tracks it diverted the river into a cut on the right, thereby creating McKeldin Falls, and added the fill seen here over the kink.
+To straighten the tracks before the railroad's first 10 years had elapsed, B&O diverted the river into a cut on the right, thereby creating McKeldin Falls.
+Fill was heaped over the river's kink.
 Unseen on the left behind trees is the 1830 original alignment.
-This is the only location at which the B&O rerouted the Patapsco River.
+This is the only location at which B&O rerouted the Patapsco River.

 Wide